 The Legalization Plan of Nick Scutari

-Scutari seems especially eager to have even a bare minimum of adult-use cannabis be available for sale.
+Scutari seems especially eager to have even a bare minimum of NJ adult use cannabis available for sale.

-While the NJ Cannabis Regulatory Commission (CRC) is expected to have wide autonomy to implement a just industry, the bill does contain some provisions advocates and grassroots activists had hoped to see in terms of licensing.
+The NJ Cannabis Regulatory Commission (CRC) is expected to have wide autonomy to implement a just industry.
+However, the bill does contain some provisions New Jersey cannabis advocates and grassroots activists had hoped to see regarding licensing.

-According to S. 21, 15 percent of licenses must be given to women and veterans, while another 15 percent of licenses must be given to minorities.
+According to S. 21, 15 percent of licenses must be given to women and veterans.
+Another 15 percent must be given to minorities.
 Conditional licenses where applicants have an easier way to apply will make up 35 percent of the industry.
 Then microbusinesses with ten or fewer workers will be a quarter of the industry.

 That leaves 10 percent of the licenses to likely be obtained by Multi-State Operators (MSOs).
 That’s a good sign.